autorope/donkeycar/docs/parts/about.md

         time.sleep(1)

     def update(self):
-        # the function run in it's own thread
+        # the function run in its own thread
         while True:
             self.out = self.run(self.in)